patrickgabersek/standapp/README.md

 # standapp
 How to use

-1.download all the files into a folder
+1.click on code and download zip

+2. extract the zip file on your Desktop

-2.Open index.html
+3.Open index.html

-3.Bookmark the page in your browser
+4.Bookmark the page in your browser